shrinerb/shrine/doc/creating_plugins.md

 Shrine.plugin :my_plugin, foo: "bar"
 ```

-You can do this my adding a `.configure` method to your plugin, which will be
+You can do this by adding a `.configure` method to your plugin, which will be
 given any passed in arguments or blocks.
 Typically you'll want to save these
 options into Shrine's `opts`, so that you can access them inside of Shrine's
 methods.